desmaj/instrumental/docs/intro.rst

 Introduction
 ============

-What is Instrumental?
+What is instrumental?
 ---------------------

-Instrumental is a structural coverage reporting tool.
-Instrumental can tell you which parts of your program have been executed after it has been run.
+instrumental is a structural coverage reporting tool. instrumental can tell you which parts of your program have been executed after it has been run.
 You can use this information to verify that your tests have executed your code and to determine which code has not been tested.